Owner and CEO of Primary Vision Care

 Dr. Henry has served as a member of the Ohio Optometric Association, the American Academy of Optometry and the American Optometric Association.
 His awards include membership in the Gold Key Optometric Honor Society, former Leadership and Service scholar and Illinois Alumnus of the Year.

-Dr. Henry owns and operates Primary Vision Care offices in Newark, Mount Vernon and Lancaster, Ohio while residing in the area with his wife and four children.
+Dr. Henry owns and operates Primary Vision Care offices in Newark, Lancaster, Mount Vernon, Wilmington and Waynesville, Ohio while residing in the area with his wife and four children.

 Medical Director of PVC